 Buddha at the Gas Pump & Conscious TV

-Meet the Indigenous Healers and Master Plant Teachers that have guided Prajna’s shamanic work and facilitated her initiations in the dimensions of Sacred Plant Medicine.
+Meet the Indigenous Healers and Master Plant Teachers that have guided Prajna’s healing work and facilitated her initiations in the dimensions of Sacred Plant Medicine.

 Ernesto Garcia Torres